Printing UTF-8 plain text

 paps | lpr

-This setup does not depend on gs fonts, the printer's build-in fonts or the printer's default character set.
+These setups do not depend on gs fonts, the printer's build-in fonts or the printer's default character set.